 But what struck me most was the author’s larger point: In the history of medicine, few achievements have benefited society more powerfully than vaccines.
-Thanks to a global vaccine initiative in the 1960s, we eradicated smallpox, a disease that killed a third of the people it infected.
+Thanks to a global vaccine initiative in the 1960s, we eradicated smallpox, a disease that of the people it infected.

 Ironically, the immense success of vaccines has made it easy for some to forget why they were so important to begin with.

-The now infamous Disneyland measles outbreak of 2015 infected 125 people, 96 of whom were either unvaccinated or whose vaccination status was undocumented.
+The now infamous of 2015 infected 125 people, 96 of whom were either unvaccinated or whose vaccination status was undocumented.